ToasterTech/copy/about.md

 	* Web design and development
 	* Team support [ed. note: should this be more detailed?]
 * We'll teach you everything you need to know
-* We have students from schools all over the metro-Atlanta area
-	* Georgia State University dual enrolled
-	* Decatur High School
-	* The New School
-	* Traditional home-school
-	* MAS students
-* Small team with only twelve members

 ## Goals
 * Become financially self-sustaining
 * Build a competitive robot
 * Expand outreach efforts promoting STEM (science, technology, engineering, and math) in the Greater Atlanta area
 * Compete in the FIRST Championships in Saint Louis
-* Compete in two regional events
 * Impact more students
 * Grow our team
 * Become a positive force in our community
-* Actively pursue private and corporate sponsorship

 ## Sponsorship
-* As a home school-based organization, we depend on funding from sponsors as well as grants and fundraising [ed. note: fundraising seems redundant]
+* As a home school-based organization, we depend on funding from sponsors as well as grants
 * On average:
 	* Parts cost around $4,000 per year
-	* Event registration is around $3,500 x 3 events per year
+	* Event registration is around $3,500 x 2 to 3 events per year
 * Additional costs include food, transportation, and tooling
 * To sponsor us:
 	* Email leadfrc@googlegroups.com [ed. note: I would recommend an @toastertech.org email that goes to a parent who checks email frequently and can manage such communications]